snyarde/okta_yarde_staff_portal/README.md

 The code in the video is also a bit out of date.
 They've updated the example code to use a more secure flow.
 I've commented out the lines to keep the original flow.
 However I should read this post and improve this [Implement the OAuth 2.0 Authorization Code with PKCE Flow](https://developer.okta.com/blog/2019/08/22/okta-authjs-pkce)

+Finally, GitHub Pages has some limitations in terms of serving up SPAs.
+I was able to fix part of the issue with having the correct base URL show but not correct the second issue with the Okta redirect URI not being found.
+Tried to follow the instructions here but it only created an infinite loop of 404s being redirected to itself.
+[So you want to host your Single Page React App on GitHub Pages?](https://itnext.io/so-you-want-to-host-your-single-age-react-app-on-github-pages-a826ab01e48)

 ----------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).